mpoeter/xenium/README.md

 This project is based on the previous work in https://github.com/mpoeter/emr

 ### Data Structures
+At the moment the number of provided data structures is rather small since the focus so far was on the reclamation schemes.
+However, the plan is to add several more data structures in the near future.

 * Michael Scott queue
 * Harris list based set